Daniel J. Frey

 Your life is the meaning of home.

-There where you are, there also will be life.
+Wherever you are, there will also be life.

 Where are you going?

-Unless and until you are happy inside of yourself, you will never find contentment outside of yourself.
+Unless and until you are happy within yourself, you will never find contentment outside of yourself.

 Life is the journey, not the destination.